skjolber/3d-bin-container-packing/README.md

 Projects using this library will benefit from:
  * short and predictable calculation time,
  * fairly good use of container space,
- * brute-force support for low number of boxes, and
+ * brute-force support for low number of boxes
- * intuitive use for a human

 So while the algorithm will not produce the theoretically optimal result (which is NP-hard), its reasonable simplicity means that in many cases it would be possible to stack the resulting container for a human without instructions.